hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">automated static and dynamic analysis</span>, producing human readable behavior indicators for each file submitted

 - Umbrella
   - protect users from accessing malicious domains by proactively analyzing and blocking unsafe destinations
   - protect from <span style="color: #bb6600;">phishing attacks</span> by blocking suspicious domains when users click on the given links that an attacker sent
+  - improving **defense in depth** by blocking malicious destinations prior to a connection being established
   - use intelligence to determine if the request is safe, malicious or risky
   - Umbrella roaming protects employees even when they are off the VPN
   - risky: domain contains both malicious and legitimate content